learn-co-curriculum/rack-intro/README.md

 >  Explosions made by gasoline and fire make an inside wheel go round and that
 >  inside wheel makes the outside wheels go round"

-In the same way we can say that all web servers:
+In the same way, we can say that all web servers:

 > They look at an HTTP request and look at the HTTP verb and path and then run
 > some conditional logic to find out which stuff to send back

 In Ruby, this idea of "a common foundation for all web-server like things" is capture din a gem called [Rack](https://rack.github.io/).
 Rails "rides on top of" Rack.
 Sinatra "rides on top of" Rack.
-Micro web servers on small hardware boards "ride on top of" Rack.
 In fact, the idea of a base, common web-server library was such a good idea, other languages like Python and Node.JS implemented their own "base" web server.

 Before we get to the complexity of things built on top of Rack, let's get a